jaredledvina/sensu-go-ansible/README.md

 The current focus is adding/deleting/modifying checks.
 Currently, there's a work in progress Ansible module included in `library/` for this.
-Until the Sensu 2 API is versioned/documented/stable, we are wrapping `sensuctl` for our interactions with Sensu 2.
+Until the Sensu Go API is versioned/documented/stable, we are wrapping `sensuctl` for our interactions with Sensu Go.

 If you'd like to contribute, please review [CONTRIBUTING.md](https://github.com/jaredledvina/sensu-go-ansible/blob/master/CONTRIBUTING.md) and open an issue to discuss your idea.